Home ImprovementDifferent Types of Door Locks – a Fantastic Guide (+ Illustrations)

 These types of locks are at a bit of a disadvantage when compared to 5 lever mortice locks.
 Since they are not morticed into the door, but are mounted on the surface, they are far less secure.
 Such locks should only be installed if the door isn’t thick enough for a 5 lever mortice type.

 We at Fantastic Services can replace or install any type of lock you want, including those that comply with your insurance policy.
-If you’re looking to have a BS3621 type lock installed in your door, we can do that for you for as little as £75.
+If you’re looking to have a BS3621 type lock installed in your door, we can easily and quickly do that for you.

 Find a reliable locksmith in London to take care of your home safety and security.